globekeeper/bridges-as/docs/setup/webhooks.md

 The input is parsed and executed within a separate JavaScript Virtual Machine context, and is limited to an execution time of 2 seconds.
 With that said, the feature is disabled by default and `allowJsTransformationFunctions` must be enabled in the config.

-The code snippets can be edited by editing the Matrix state event corresponding to this connection (with a state type of `uk.half-shot.matrix-hookshot.generic.hook`).
+The code snippets can be edited by editing the Matrix state event corresponding to this connection (with a state type of `gk.bridgeas.generic.hook`).
 Because this is a fairly advanced feature, this documentation won't go into how to edit state events from your client.
 Please seek out documentation from your client on how to achieve this.